vikbert/taskr/website/src/docs/integrations.md

 ---
 title: Integrations
 description:
-  Official and community integrations for Task, including VS Code, JSON schemas, and other tools
+  Official and community integrations for Taskr, including VS Code, JSON schemas, and other tools
 outline: deep
 ---